Software-Improvement-Group/sigridci/docs/reference/analysis-scope-configuration.md

           - source: "backend"
             target: "legacy"

-This example will mark all dependencies from the "backend" component to the "legacy" component as undesirable.
-You can also use additional options to be more specific in *which* dependencies are undesirable:
+This example will mark all dependencies from the "backend" component to the "legacy" component as "undesirable".
+You can also use additional options to be more specific about *which type* of dependencies are undesirable:

     architecture:
       enabled: true